The world's most destructive forest fires

 Camp Fire, California, USA, 2018

 The small Butte County town of Paradise was the hardest hit by the fire – USA Today reported that the town lost more than 90% of its population.
-Overall the fire took the lives of at least 85 people, ripped through 153,000 acres and destroyed around 14,000 homes.
+Overall, the fire took the lives of at least 85 people, ripped through 153,000 acres and destroyed around 14,000 homes.
 This photo shows the burned-out remains of a used car dealership in Paradise.

 Valerie Gache/AFP/Getty Images

-Attica Wildfires, Greece, 2018
+Attica wildfires, Greece, 2018

 Nelson Almeida/AFP/Getty Images

-Amazon Rainforest Fires, Brazil and others, 2019
+Amazon Rainforest fires, Brazil and others, 2019

 The fires that ripped through the Amazon – the largest tropical rainforest on the planet – dominated news outlets around the world in the summer of 2019.
-While fires here can be naturally occurring, the 2019 events were thought to have been primarily caused by slash-and-burn practices used by farmers to clear land for agriculture.
+While fires here can be naturally occurring, the events of 2019 were thought to have been primarily caused by slash-and-burn practices used by farmers to clear land for agriculture.

 Joao Laet/AFP/Getty Images

-Amazon Rainforest Fires, Brazil and others, 2019
+Amazon Rainforest fires, Brazil and others, 2019

 Gaston Brito/DPA/PA Images

-Amazon Rainforest Fires, Brazil and others, 2019
+Amazon Rainforest fires, Brazil and others, 2019

 Philip Pacheco/AFP/Getty Images